-Focus (Result) Area: Process Objective Program Activities Responsible Expected Outcomes Indicator Data Time of (What) (How) Parties (Why) Measurements Source Measurements (Who) (Evidence) (Where) (When) Total # to be What would you tell a Only if Copy EXACTLY Copy EXACTLY Name tool or When does tool from 2024-2025 participant they are contributing to from 2024-2025 enrolled (service where administration receiving? level) of a specific outcome.
-Outcomes and Outcomes and documented occur? (per tool population (if (individualized by Recommended Recommended evidence is guidelines and/or program children, specify coming from to outcome) Measures.
-Measures, unless a age); indicate tool not listed is support model) overarching service proposed. indicator type; and location. measured? (ex.
-Provide 500 parents/caregivers educational Note: Include # you Note: List activity titles May include: Note: Qualifier may Note: Specify will measure of the Note: CBHC resources). will expect to (not narrative) with total # in the process be added if awarded differences for Agency; Note: If applicable, frequency and duration of objective. with a time frame or see this at data Pre and/or Post. include integrity check each.
-Designated minimum service curriculum/model Example: positions; dosage before final if awarded. name being used.
-Workshops: 1x a week measuring.
-(45) minutes each, up to Vendors: Example: (12) weeks.
-After (6) Workshops Recipient of services; and/or Community Partners
+Focus (Result) Area: Program Activities Process Objective Responsible Expected Outcomes Time of Indicator Data Parties (What) (How) (Whv) Measurements Source Measurements (Who) (Evidence) (Where) (When) Total # to be What would you tell a Only if Copy EXACTLY Copy EXACTLY When does tool Name tool or from 2024-2025 participant they are contributing to from 2024-2025 enrolled (service where administration level) of a specific receiving? outcome.
+Outcomes and Outcomes and documented occur? (per tool (individualized by population (if Recommended Recommended evidence is guidelines Measures or Propose and/or program children, specify outcome) coming from to Measures. age); indicate a measurement tool. support model) overarching service indicator type; and location. measured? (ex.
+Provide 500 parents/caregivers educational May include: Note: Include # you Note: Qualifier may Note: Specify Note: CBHC resources).
+Note: List activity titles will expect to will measure of the be added if awarded differences for Agency; (not narrative) with Note: If applicable, total # in the process with a time frame or see this at data Pre and/or Post. include Designated objective. minimum service frequency and duration of integrity check curriculum/model dosage before final each. positions; if awarded. name being used.
+Example: measuring.
+Group Workshops: 1x a Vendors: Example: After (6) Workshops week (45) minutes each, up to (12) weeks.
+Recipient of services; and/or Community Partners

-Children's Board of Hillsborough County
+Children's Board of Hillsborough County PRO 2024 - 09 Intent to Negotiate (ITN) Uniting Grant-Self Sufficiency Case Management Appendix #6-Outcomes and Recommended Measures

-PRO 2024-08 Request for Proposals (RFP)

-Leading or Uniting Grant-Youth Success and Family Support

-Appendix (#6) -2024-2025 Outcomes and

-Recommended Measures